15+ Short films for students with ready-to-use lesson ideas

 In Happiness, the spectator gets a much darker image of the quest for happiness and fulfillment.
 This engaging animated short film shows the rat race we’re all living and leaves no one unmoved.

-👩🏫 Lesson idea: There are quite a few interesting YouTube comments about both Coin Operated and Happiness, so it seems like a nice idea to ask your students to read some of the comments and discuss them, before writing their own comments.
+👩🏫 Lesson idea: There are quite a few interesting YouTube comments about Coin Operated, Happiness and Alike, so it’s a nice idea to ask your students to read some of the comments and discuss them, before writing their own comments.
+Another idea could be to ask students to compare the three short films since they address the same topics but differently.

 🎬 Producer: Jonas Geirnaert